 - Drag and drop your servers into the chain list in the desired order.

 You can mix protocols, such as entering a SOCKS5 gateway that forwards to a residential HTTPS proxy.
-This is often used by security teams to hop between regions or to add a layer of anonymity, though it will increase latency.
+This is often used by security teams to hop between regions or to separate routing paths, though it will increase latency.

 How do you create Proxifier rules for browsers, scrapers and fintech tools?